Bank Deal: Earn 1.00% APY on an FDIC-insured savings account at Barclays.

 Accelerate your payments

 If you’ve made it this far, you’re doing great.
 Now it’s time to ramp things up.
 Start by ditching any recurring, discretionary expenses, and cut back wherever else you can.
-Whatever extra savings you realize should be directed toward your debts.
+Whatever extra savings you have should be directed toward your debts.

 Some additional ideas: